 Through RENEW, DelNature is addressing the barriers to being outside to ensure it’s a more inclusive, accessible, joyful and positive experience.

-RENEW – Because the Outdoors is a Human Right
+RENEW – The Outdoors is a Human Right

 Delaware Nature Society (DelNature) believes the joy of the outdoors is a basic human right and everyone deserves the opportunity to live in a healthy community.
 We believe that everyone has connections with the outdoors, but not everyone is offered the opportunity to contribute, belong, feel safe, and welcome in outdoor activities.
 We believe that when we get outside, we connect with ourselves, with other people, and to the world around us.
 This connection is both natural and difficult to describe, but it helps us create a sense of belonging and acceptance which gives us another key to our health and social well-being.
 Ultimately our communities are strengthened and we all benefit, as we realize we are not only stakeholders, but we can be decision makers and contributors to a healthier future.